Build a Safety Net With a Professional Liability Insurance Policy

 What type of professional business liability insurance should you buy?

 Unfortunately there’s no “one size fits all” professional liability insurance policy and no standard wording.
 Policies must be carefully written to cover any risks and exposures particular to your type of business.

-Some policies include defense expenses for fighting the lawsuit within the limits of liability while others might exclude any punitive damages awarded to the client.
+Some policies include defense expenses for fighting a lawsuit within the limits of liability while others might exclude any punitive damages awarded to the client.
 The wording of professional liability insurance policies varies from company to company, and each policy must be read carefully to make sure the coverage fits the exposure.

-Premiums for professional liability insurance are based a company’s revenues, type of professional service provided, number of employees providing the service and the company's loss history.
+Premiums for professional liability insurance are based on a company’s revenues, type of professional service provided, number of employees providing the service and the company's loss history.